osepro/WouldYouRather/README.md

 # Would You Rather Project App Functionality

-"Would you rather" is a conversation game that poses a questions in which a participant must choose an option.
-Each question beginning with "would you rather".
-After each response, the vote for each question is shown.
-And the user can check leader board to see most answered questions and who has created the most question.

-Each user have the opportunity to add more questions to the application.
+"Would you rather" is a conversation game that poses dilemmas beginning with "would you rather".
+Participants must answer by choosing between the two given options.
+The dilemma may be choosing between two attractive options (e.g., "Would you rather find $50 yourself or have your best friend find $500?")or two unattractive options (e.g., "Would you rather have horrible short term memory or have horrible long term memory?")
+After responding to each question, the participant is shown a poll of how many other participants chose each response option.
+Particpants can create new questions for others to answer.
+They can also view the leaderboard to see how many new questions other participants have created and how many questions others have answered.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the `_DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.